Skip to main content

 /n/Space LinkA link generated from a workspace.
 Space-based tracking is applied, optimized for team-level document sharing and analytics.

 /u/Dedicated LinkA unique link is generated per recipient, enabling individual tracking.
 Supports lead form collection and URL-based view count aggregation.
-Created directly from the share dialog.
+Created directly from the Share tab.

 Dedicated links (/u/) allow you to track viewing data separately for each recipient, even when sharing the same document with multiple people.
 This is especially useful when sending proposals to multiple clients.